Mjz86/C_colon/mcc.md

  because of the language safety rules, we have both thread unsafe string types for single-threaded like strings and we also have thread safe strings,

-  however, constant strings are different from mutable strings, so, these are specializations on the common standard basic string type,
+  however, constant strings are different from mutable strings, so, these are variations on the common standard basic string type,

   the format includes `std::(m)(z)(u)string`, for the: